wzh99/SimPL/doc/simpl_report.md

 #### Name-Value Binding

 Environment $E$ stores all name-value bindings at runtime.
 It is queried when evaluating `Name` expressions.
 A new environment can be created by composing a new binding with a previous environment.
-There are three places where new binidngs are created: `App`, `Let` and `Rec`.
-Name bindings created in `eval` method of `App` and `Let` are straightforward. `eval` method of `Rec` also create new binding, but it is stored together with previous environment in `RecValue`, instead of affecting machine state.
+There are three places where new bindings are created: `App`, `Let` and `Rec`.
+Name bindings created in `eval` method of `App` and `Let` are straightforward. `eval` method of `Rec` also create new binding, but the binding is stored in environment as part of the closure, instead of affecting machine state.

 #### Reference Cells